When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 Prices crater.
 This is the best budget window.
 Accommodation drops 50-70% from peak season rates.
 A beachfront room in Ao Nang that costs 3,000 THB in January goes for 900-1,200 THB.

 Waterfalls are at their most spectacular.
-Tiu Kelep in Senaru and the hot springs near Klong Thom have dramatically increased water volume.
+Tiu Kelep in Senaru and the hot springs near Klong Thom carry dramatically increased water volume.

-The Emerald Pool is even greener during monsoon — mineral concentration increases with rain runoff.
+The Emerald Pool turns even greener during monsoon — mineral concentration rises with the rain runoff.

 The Catch